Jmarief/Melon_Tasting/README.md

 Melon Tasting is a web application that allows users to create and account and make reservations at Melon Tasting.

-Melon Tasting offers coverage 24/7/365 (including weekends and holidays) but due to the current CDC guidlines and regulations at this time only 1 user can book an appointment on a given day and time.
+Melon Tasting offers coverage 24/7/365 (including weekends and holidays) but due to the current CDC guidlines and regulations at this time only 1 user can book an reservation on a given day and time.

 Features:

 - Users can create an account using their email address, username and unique password.
 - Registered users once logged in can reserve a date and time they would like to Melon Taste.
-- If the preffered date and time are already booked the user will be prompted to select a new date and time to reserve.
+- If the preferred date and time are already booked the user will be prompted to select a new date and time to reserve.
 - Users also have the ability to view all of their past and pending reservations.

 Technologies and Stack